Appearance

 - If an agent has no submitted (or draft) report for a past working day, that date is flagged as Missing for that agent.

-- Missing entries appear in the admin reports table when you filter by Status = Missing.
+- Missing entries are visible in the Calendar View as red cells and in the All Submissions list when filtered by Status = Missing.

 Missing = no submitted report